 Does this financial product consider principal adverse impacts on sustainability factors?

-Yes, the Fund also considers PAIs at a portfolio level as part of the broader assessment process where data is available and reliable.
-PAIs are not more significant than other factors in the investment due diligence process.
+Yes, the Fund considers PAI Indicators as part of its due diligence process where data is available and reliable.
+PAI Indicators are no more significant than other factors in the investment due diligence process.